Go Back Up

 By law, HRAs are employer-owned.
 This is unlike HSAs, which the individual employee owns.
 HSAs also aren't tied to employment, whereas HRAs are.

-3. Who can contribute to my HRA?
+3. Who can contribute to an HRA?

-In 2024, small businesses can offer up to $6,150 for self-only employees ($512.50 per month) and $12,450 for employees with a family ($1,037.50 per month).
-If you have an EBHRA, the 2024 annual contribution limit is $2,100.
+In 2025, small businesses with a QSEHRA can offer up to $6,350 for self-only employees ($529.16 per month) and $12,800 for employees with a family ($1,066.66 per month).
+If you have an EBHRA, the 2025 annual limit for contributions is $2,150.

 For instance, QSEHRA allowance amounts can roll over monthly or yearly.
 But because QSEHRAs have annual contribution limits, your total allowance amount plus your rolled-over amount from the previous year can't exceed the maximum limit.

-However, one-person HRAs, standalone HRAs, or integrated HRAs, can roll over monthly and annually—if the employer chooses to allow them.
+However, one-person HRAs, stand-alone HRAs, or integrated HRAs can roll over monthly and annually—if the employer chooses to allow them.

 Sometimes, rollover capabilities depend on the HRA software your employer uses to administer your benefit.
 For example, only monthly rollovers are permitted if you have HRA through PeopleKeep.